Ron Filipkowski: Career

 Filipkowski served as a Marine from 1986 to 1990.
-In 2008, Filipkowski ran on the Republican ticket for public defender.
+In 2008, Filipkowski ran on the Republican ticket for public defender in Florida's 12th Judicial Circuit.
 He was elected president of the Republican Club of South Sarasota County in 2009 and 2010.
 In December 2020, Filipkowski resigned from his judicial nominating committee appointment, citing Florida governor Ron DeSantis's handling of the COVID-19 pandemic.
 His departure came a day after data analyst Rebekah Jones had her home raided by Florida's Department of Law Enforcement.

 Prior to the 2020 U.S. presidential election, Filipkowski started tracking far-right extremists on social media, working with two anonymous researchers to monitor livestreamed events, social media, podcasts and radio shows and post their findings on Twitter.
 In February 2022, Filipkowski said he and his team had turned over "hundreds of very obscure interviews and podcasts from the planners, leaders and participants" of the January 6 Capitol attack to the January 6 Committee.

 Filipkowski is the editor-in-chief of the liberal news website MeidasTouch Network.
 He has written opinion pieces for The Daily Beast.
 In 2024, he said, "The Meidas guys, as a team, said: We are going to do this to Trump.
 We are going to hit every gaffe, every mispronunciation, every slurred word, every mispronounced name, every time he mixes up a name.
 We're going to clip that and we're going to put it out and we're going to put it in montages.
 No one else was doing that."